turboapps/docs/deploying/to_a_turbo_server/h-troubleshooting.md

 5. Enter the following command: **net start turbo**

-6. Upon restarting Turbo Server (with the previous command), debug logs are written to a text file located at **C:\Program Files\Spoon Server**.
-This log file is assigned a name based on the date and time when Turbo Server restarted.
-A new log file is created on subsequent restarts of Turbo Server.
+6. Upon restarting TurboServer (with the previous command), debug logs are written to a text file located at **C:\Program Files\Spoon Server**.
+This log file is assigned a name based on the date and time when TurboServer restarted.
+A new log file is created on subsequent restarts of TurboServer.

 #### Locating Log Files

-There are several types of logs available for Turbo Server, including logs for the installation process, Apache, and SQL Server.
-The log file locations are dependent on the install location of Turbo Server.
-The default location is "C:\Program Files\Turbo Server".
+There are several types of logs available for TurboServer, including logs for the installation process, Apache, and SQL Server.
+The log file locations are dependent on the install location of TurboServer.
+The default location is "C:\Program Files\TurboServer".

-**Turbo Server Installation Logs**
+**TurboServer Installation Logs**

 - __Install Directory_\logs\Setup.log_

-**Turbo Server Runtime Logs**
+**TurboServer Runtime Logs**

 - __Install Directory_\logs\*.log*_
 - __Install Directory_\Sandbox\MODIFIED\@PROGRAMFILESX86@\Spoon Server\Web\logs\*.log_

-**Turbo Server Jetty Logs**
+**TurboServer Jetty Logs**

 - __Install Directory_\Sandbox\roaming\modified\@PROGRAMFILESX86@\Spoon Server\jetty\logs_